 It’s no surprise that I became a Professional Organizer.
 I just have to look at my mom and my extended family to see that my organization skills are genetic.
 These people I’m related to are geniuses when it comes to organizing, and I continue to learn from them at every family gathering.

-So a few fun facts about this past reunion:
+A few fun facts about this past reunion:

 116 people attended the July Reunion (some for a meal, others for the week).
 One couple marrying in 1912 led to 12 children, which led to 36 grandchildren, which led to 78 great-grandchildren, which led to 99 great-great-grandchildren, which has so far led to 9 great-great-great-grandchildren with one on the way in December.
-That’s a total of 222.5 people created in roughly 100 years because Ole and Gusta decided to marry.
+That’s a total of 234.5 people created in roughly 100 years because Ole and Gusta decided to marry.
 That’s beautiful and powerful.

 Youngest attendee: Arya, 4 months

 Oldest attendee: Aunt Darlene, 2nd youngest of the 12, born in 1933 (age 88)